 - Contact information for the organization and requesting individual

-- Information on the event that the auction item will be used for
+- Information on the event in which the auction item will be used

 - How proceeds from the event will benefit the community